Solar Solutions Düsseldorf 2023: Hiconics Brings Accountable Residential Power Supply Solutions for Off-Grid and Outage Users - La Ragione

 Solar Solutions Düsseldorf 2023: Hiconics Brings Accountable Residential Power Supply Solutions for Off-Grid and Outage Users

-– DÜSSELDORF, Germany, Nov.
-28, 2023 /PRNewswire/ — Hiconics Eco-Energy Drive Technology (“Hiconics”, SHE300048), a green energy brand under Midea Industrial Technology, is poised to make a significant impact at the upcoming Solar Solutions Düsseldorf 2023 event, taking place from Nov.
+DUSSELDORF, Germany, Dec.
+1, 2023 /PRNewswire/ — Hiconics Eco-Energy Drive Technology (“Hiconics”, SHE300048), a green energy brand under Midea Industrial Technology, is poised to make a significant impact at the upcoming Solar Solutions Düsseldorf 2023 event, taking place from Nov.
 29 – 30.
-The company will be showcasing its latest residential energy storage solution from the renowned MINERY and WISDOM series, marking its second appearance at the exhibition in Germany.
+The company will be showcasing its latest residential energy storage solution from the renowned MINERGY and WISDOM series, marking its second appearance at the exhibition in Germany.

 The MINERGY and WISDOM series cover a wide span of home energy storage solutions, from single-phase, three-phase, and an all-in-one integrated battery to split-type energy storage, providing a reliable and continuous power supply for off-grid users and those affected by power outages, and intelligent green energy strategies for users with photovoltaic systems.